- Chart

 - Stricter data privacy regulations (e.g., GDPR, CCPA).

-- Geopolitical risks and varying economic conditions.
+- Geopolitical risks and trade wars impacting global operations.

 Competitors and Market Share